pingcap/tipocket/doc/command_line_chaos.md

     <img src="../static/network-partition-output.png" alt="network-delay" width="600"/>

 ## I/O chaos
 I/O chaos injects I/O delay and I/O errors such as “No space left in device” and “No such file”.
-I/O chaos injection requires two binaries— injuredfs (I/O inject server) and injuredfs_client (I/O inject client).
+I/O chaos injection requires two binaries—- [injuredfs](../static/injuredfs) (I/O inject server) and [injuredfs_client](../static/injuredfs_client) (I/O inject client).
 For more information on the injection methods and errors, refer to [Chaos Mesh documentation](https://github.com/pingcap/chaos-mesh/blob/master/doc/io_chaos.md#common-linux-system-errors).

-To do I/O chaos (using TiKV as an example):
+<bold>To do I/O chaos</bold> (using TiKV as an example):
 1. Initialize the target file system (fs) for chaos:
 ```
 # install fs chaos server (the server name is injuredfs).
 Make sure you have fuse in your environment